openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 When VP Token is returned, response MUST include the following parameters:

+`vp_token`:
-* `vp_token` REQUIRED.
+: REQUIRED.
 String parameter that MUST either contain a single Verifiable Presentation or an array of Verifiable Presentations.
 Each Verifiable Presentation MUST be represented as a JSON string (that is a Base64url encoded value) or a JSON object depending on a format as defined in Annex E of [@!OpenID.VCI].
 If Appendix E of [@!OpenID.VCI] defines a rule for encoding the respective credential format in the credential response, this rules MUST also be followed when encoding credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a credential format is already represented as a JSON object or a JSON string.

+`presentation_submission`:
-* `presentation_submission`.
-REQUIRED.
+: REQUIRED.
 The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers in the corresponding request to the respective Verifiable Presentations within the VP Token.
 The root of the path expressions in the descriptor map is the respective Verifiable Presentation, pointing to the respective Verifiable Credentials.

 Other parameters, such as `state` or `code` (from [@!RFC6749]), or `id_token` (from [@!OpenID.Core]), and `iss` (from [@RFC9207]) MAY be included in the response as defined in the respective specifications.